-Most side effects from the Covid-19 vaccine are mild and should not last longer than a week.
+Like all medicines, vaccines can cause side-effects.
+Most side-effects from the Covid-19 vaccine are mild and should not last longer than a week.
 You might experience some of the following:

 - a sore arm where the needle went in.
-This tends to be worst around 1-2 days after the vaccine
+This tends to be worst around one to two days after the vaccine

 - feel tired